 In ARM state, 16 data registers and one or two status registers are accessible at any time.
 In privileged modes, mode-specific banked registers become available.
-Figure 2-10 on page 2-25 shows which registers are available in each mode.
+Figure 2-10 on page 2-19 shows the registers that are available in each mode.